 - What are the fees and do you offer reports that show exactly where your money is going?
 You’ll want to know what you’re paying for, and what portion is management fee.

-Work with Digital Logic to Grow Your Business
+An SEO Company to Grow Your Business

 If you’re still trying to choose the best SEO company or best local SEO company, you’ll need to take a minute and ask yourself: How do I want to appear to my audience online?
 Do I want to look like a legitimate authority in my industry, or like a spammy fly-by-night site?
 We’re here to tell you, if your marketers are a scam, your web presence will look scammy, as well.